 He has published three books, La eficacia del fracaso.
 Representaciones culturales en la Segunda Parte del Quijote, La disputa burlesca and USA Cervantes.
 39 cervantistas en los Estados Unidos.

-Father of two, he regularly practices soccer, tennis and ski (during season).
-Strong supporter of Atlético de Madrid (current UEFA´s Europa League Super Champion).
+Proud father of two, big sports fan, regularly practices soccer, tennis and ski.
+Strong supporter of Atlético de Madrid (current Spanish League Champion).

 He has participated in 10 competitive research projects both national and international.